-The Federal Government decided today to extend Germany’s military contribution to the fight against IS in Iraq and Syria.
-Germany is also supporting the Iraqi Government in its fight against IS and is helping to stabilise liberated Areas.
+The German Bundestag decided today to extend Germany’s military contribution to the fight against IS in Iraq and Syria.
+Germany is supporting the Iraqi Government in its fight against IS and is helping to stabilise liberated areas.

 The conflict in Syria has been raging for ten years.
 Germany is campaigning for the criminal investigation and the international and national prosecution of war crimes.